wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/exoscale/expedited-virgin-joomla.md

 [Setting up personal access tokens for github](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)

-(your personal access token must have enough privileges to create repositories)
+(your personal access token must have enough privileges to create repositories which means the "administrator" and "contents" options need to be set to read/write.
+Only setting these two values follows the principle of least privileges)

 ![](images/expedited/exo13.png "Exoscale Tutorial Image 13")
 ![](images/expedited/exo14.png "Exoscale Tutorial Image 14")